jamespizzurro/picket-line-notifier/README.md

 }
 ```

 In the example above, "Wirecutter" is the organization name, `matchingUrlRegexes` is the list of (case-insensitive) regular expressions that match on Wirecutter's websites that create a browser notification alerting the user to the strike, and `moreInfoUrl` is the URL that the user should be navigated to when they click on that browser norification to learn more about it.

-For `moreInfoUrl`, primary sources are preferred, i.e. a link to the employee union's official tweet about it, as opposed to a news story.
+For `moreInfoUrl`, primary sources are preferred, as are landing pages or social media profiles that are being kept up to date about the strike as new events unfold, e.g. a union's landing page or Facebook/Twitter profile with ways to show your support shown prominently.

+## Project Roadmap

+* Automatically create new issues on [our GitHub repository's Issues page](https://github.com/jamespizzurro/picket-line-notifier/issues) for newly active or inactive strikes to make it easier for maintainers to know when to update the strikes list.
+* Add support for Apple's Safari web browser and submit it to Apple's App Store.

 ## Credits